Taco Salad Casserole

 June 18, 2018

-Beef, Dairy, Vegetables, Appetizers, Mexican, Southwest, Easy/Beginner Cooking, Cinco de Mayo, Entertaining, Weeknight Meals, Oven Bake, Skillet, Stove Top, No Eggs more
+Categories: Casseroles, Appetizers, Mexican, Southwest, Cinco de Mayo, Oven Bake, No Eggs, Fresh Tomatoes, Mexican Casseroles, more

 "This Taste of Home recipe credited to Rhonda McKee of Greensburg, Kansas gets you started w/the basics & then lets you add the finishing touches to suit your family preferences.
 While the "TOH basics" oven-cook for 15 min, you assemble your favorite taco salad toppings so they're ready to finish the casserole & be sent to the table.
 I read all of the nearly 40 reviews & many innovations were shared.
 Frito chips, the baked variety of low-salt tortilla chips & extra tortilla chips were used.
 A ton of tortilla chip flavors were mentioned.
 Black beans were subbed for the re-fried beans by some cooks.
 There are so many options that I chose to enter the "basics" as written & include a simple note to mention some of the salad options.
 Yield is 4 generous servings as a main-dish or 8 servings as a starter course.
 Just have fun w/the recipe & ENJOY!"

 - Total Fat - 29 g

 - Total Carbohydrate - 21.4 g

 - Protein - 42.1 g